enbeec/localserve/README.md

 ### Install the script
 Clone this repo and run `./install-localserve my_project_dir`.
+Edit the newly created 'my-localserve' file and set the variables for your project's name (or the name of the working directory) and your database files.
+You can also set custom port numbers here.
+The defaults are 8080 for serve and 8081 for json-server.

 ### Optional, but strongly recommended!
 Also, it's a good idea to add the following to your `.gitignore` so you don't track transient things like logfiles and live database files: